shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 > + Ted Underwood.
 "Mapping the Latent Spaces of Culture" Startwords 3: Parrots.
 August 1, 2022. [original](https://startwords.cdh.princeton.edu/issues/3/mapping-latent-spaces/), [archived](https://doi.org/10.5281/ZENODO.6567481). <br>
 > + Anige Wang.
 "Is My Toddler a Stochastic Parrot?".
 The New Yorker, November 15, 2023. [link](https://www.newyorker.com/humor/sketchbook/is-my-toddler-a-stochastic-parrot.)

-Have these read for next week.
+I expect everyone to have these read for next week.
 For the rest of this course, if a reading is given for a particular week, I expect you to have read that work _before_ class.

 ---